 Being introverted, I definitely have a limited supply of energy for social interaction, but whether you’re introverted, extroverted, or somewhere in between, we all benefit from the mood-boosting power of social connection.

 Time > Money

 Prioritize time over money.
 I’m naturally wired towards this so I didn’t linger on this point.

 Stop Mind Wandering

 A wandering mind is an unhappy mind.
-If we’re focused on the something we did or said in the past or what could happen in the future, we’re not appreciating what is happening in the present moment.
-One way to combat this is through mediation.
+If we’re focused on something we did or said in the past or what could happen in the future, we’re not appreciating what is happening in the present moment.
+One way to combat this is through meditation.
 I’ve dabbled with meditation a few times unsuccessfully over the past number of years but started in earnest 6 weeks ago.
 I could write an entire post about the impact this has had on my well-being so far.

 If I had to pick just one point here, exercise is the most powerful thing I can do to improve my mental health.
 If three days go by without getting a good workout in (easy to do as I live a very sedentary life otherwise), I feel it in my mind.
 I find it very easy to talk myself out of exercising, but I know that if I skip it I’ll quickly fall into a mental funk.